garrickp/garrickp.github.io/_posts/2017-12-08-winter_driving.md

 One of the questions which was raised (and upon which I expounded) was the effects of ice and other winter driving obstacles.
 The answer boiled down to "that's an engineering problem".
-And while there is certainly room for the engineering around traction to become better and more reliably - there's also room for adjusting your plan based on the road conditions.
+And while there is certainly room for the engineering around traction to become better and more reliable - there's also room for adjusting your plan based on the road conditions.
 I'd even go so far as to assert that the perceived road conditions must be included in your computer vision identification and planning stages of automation.